nolan-meyer/stat456_project/README.md

 - On average, who can afford to pay more (based on EFC), and who borrows more money to pay for their undergraduate studies?
 - Are there any differences in borrowing between these groups, for those with similar EFC's (Expected Family Contribution)?
 Is one group borrowing more/less than the other?
-- What major(s) provide the greatest increase in finacial well-being after college?
+- What major(s) provide the greatest increase in financial well-being after college?

 Our two groups of interest that we analyzed included gender (m/f) and field of study.